pamela-project/slambench1/README.md

 You will also require the ComputeCpp SYCL compiler.
 The benchmarks have been tested and compile with ComputeCpp Versions 0.2.1 to 0.5.1 on Ubuntu.
 The benchmarks work best with versions 0.3.2 and above.

 Ubuntu Steps:
-1) Add the DAGR library to your usr/include folder or set an environment variable called DAGR_INCLUDE_PATH to its location.
-2) Create an environment variable COMPUTECPP that points to your ComputeCpp root directory.
+1) Create an environment variable COMPUTECPP that points to your ComputeCpp root directory.
-3) Add the root of the syclcc installation directory to your PATH.
+2) Add the root of the syclcc installation directory to your PATH.
-   (Further information for steps 2 and 3 can be found in the syclcc readme).
+   (Further information for steps 1 and 2 can be found in the syclcc readme).
-4) Set the CXX environment variable to syclcc and then invoke CMake.
+3) Set the CXX environment variable to syclcc and then invoke CMake.
-5) Compile the desired sycl modules using make; for example make kfusion-qt-sycl
+4) Compile the desired sycl modules using make; for example make kfusion-qt-sycl

 The CMake commands for building the module inside a subdirectory of the SLAMBench root directory:

 ```
 #!
-export CXX=syclcc && cmake ../
+export CXX=syclcc && cmake ..
 make kfusion-benchmark-sycl
 make kfusion-qt-sycl
 ```